react-hookz/web/migrating-from-react-use.md

 ## A note on missing hooks

-Many of `react-use`'s hooks have already been ported to `@react-hookz/web`.
-You can track our work in [this issue](https://github.com/react-hookz/web/issues/33).
+The most common `react-use` hooks have already been ported to `@react-hookz/web`.
+You can track our progress porting the rest of `react-use`'s hooks in [this issue](https://github.com/react-hookz/web/issues/33).

 If there is a `react-use` hook you need that isn't ported yet, please comment there - or even better, make a PR!